 SOCI8015 Lab 11: Multiple Regression

-The final lab introduceblos 1) how to conduct a multiple regression model, 2).how to use dummy variables in the regression model, and 3) how to create regression tables using R. We use five packages in this lab.
-Load them using the following code:
+The final lab introduces 1) how to run a multiple regression model, 2) how to use dummy variables in the regression model, and 3) how to create regression tables using R. We use five packages in this lab.
+Load them with the following code:

 library(dplyr)